 In clinic, I’ve seen many women who have gone undiagnosed with PCOS for years – running a simple AMH test and correlating the results with other aspects of the case has brought clarity to the cases of these many women who have struggled with undiagnosed hormonal problems throughout their lives.
 Fortunately, AMH is a simple blood test that can be done on any cycle day.

 In women who don’t necessarily have the other obvious signs of PCOS, or who are lean, this one test can often help to differentiate the condition.
 It’s important to know that AMH levels decrease with age and as such you should correlate these results with your age.
 Another important thing to note is that there are two different units commonly used for measuring AMH – so please check carefully as to the unit your measurement was taken in.

-The 3 criteria to diagnose PCOS are 2 of the 3 following
+The 3 Criteria to Diagnose PCOS are 2 of the 3 Following Symptoms

 I’ve begun to use AMH as almost a replacement for the polycystic ovaries on ultrasound – since it reflects the ovary’s imbalance of hormones that causes ovulation to stall.
 In addition, I’ve found it’s quite rare to see polycystic ovaries on ultrasound in women over 35, and in women who ovulate who have PCOS – yet you can still often pick up elevated AMH levels in this group.

 Typical age-related ranges for AMH are listed below.
 These are compiled from evidence and our own clinical experience at the clinic working with fertility patients and women with PCOS.
 This is a complex topic for which the scientific evidence still isn’t conclusive, so I’ve done my best to explain the important details to consider below the ranges.
 As mentioned previously, women with PCOS will tend to have AMH levels above the average range for their age bracket.